 Make sure technology has a clearly defined role within your company culture.

-Go Beyond Words
+Workplace Communication Goes Beyond Words

 Finally, remember that communication isn’t just about the words you write or speak.
 Body language and tone of voice can also convey deep meaning.